cap-js/docs/guides/messaging/index.md

 Using messaging has two major advantages:

-::: tip
+::: tip Resilience
-**Resilience** — If a receiving service goes offline for a while, event messages are safely stored, and guaranteed to be delivered to the receiver as soon as it goes online again.
+If a receiving service goes offline for a while, event messages are safely stored, and guaranteed to be delivered to the receiver as soon as it goes online again.
 :::

-::: tip
+::: tip Decoupling
-**Decoupling** — Emitters of event messages are decoupled from the receivers and don't need to know them at the time of sending.
+Emitters of event messages are decoupled from the receivers and don't need to know them at the time of sending.
 This way a service is able to emit events that other services can register on in the future, for example, to implement **extension** points.
 :::